Implementation for Espressif ESP32 MCUs. More...

 The ESP32 intregates a CAN controller which is compatible with the NXP SJA1000 CAN controller.
 Thus, it is CAN 2.0B specification compliant and supports two message formats:

-esp_can module realizes a low-level CAN driver interface for the ESP32 CAN controller and provides a CAN DLL device that can be used with RIOT's CAN protocol stack.
+periph_can is used, the low-level CAN driver for the ESP32 CAN controller is enabled.
+It provides a CAN DLL device that can be used with RIOT's CAN protocol stack.
 It uses the ESP32 CAN controller in SJA1000 PeliCAN mode.
 Please refer the SJA1000 Datasheet for detailed information about the CAN controller and its programming.

-The pin configuration of the CAN interface is usually defined in board specific peripheral configuration by
+The pin configuration of the CAN transceiver interface is usually defined in board specific peripheral configuration by

-CAN_TX, the GPIO used as TX tranceiver signal, and
+CAN_TX, the GPIO used as TX transceiver signal, and

-CAN_RX, the GPIO used as RX tranceiver signal.
+CAN_RX, the GPIO used as RX transceiver signal.